ref2401/oems/README.md

 first & third passes have 1 column, the second pass has varying number of columns comparison indices inside a column

-to achieve best performance one should poke compute shader's c_thread_count constant
+To achieve best performance for the specified number of elements one should poke compute shader's c_thread_count constant